possum64/BuffaloDAC/README.md

 # BuffaloDAC
-Class library for controlling the ES9018 Sabre32 DAC from an Arduino via I2C
+Class libraries for controlling the ES9018/28/38 Sabre32 DACs from an Arduino via I2C.

-  In essence, this library repackages much of the code from the HifiDuino Sabre32 project (see https://hifiduino.wordpress.com/sabre32/) into a C++ class in order to make it more 'user friendly' by abstracting the programmer from having to deal with the underlying bits 'n' bytes of the DAC's registry settings.

-  All DAC registry writes can be viewed via the Arduino's serial monitor
+Gives access to majority of the chips capabilities and provides comprehensive debug/diagnostic capabilities

 (see the WIRE library for details on connecting an I2C device to an Arduino board.
-Be aware that most I2C devices use 3.3 volts!)
+Be aware that most I2C devices, including the Sabre DACs use 3.3 volts! - whereas Arduinos use 5 volts.
+The Sabre DAC I2S input is supposedly 5 volt-tolerant, but you should use an I2C isolator in any case to prevent noise from the Arduino interfering with the DAC.
+TIP: Keep yur I2C leads relatively short to avoid unreliable communications)